R1ck77/guile-python-interop-test/README.md

 In order to better understand what the language is capable of and spot critical areas, I'm going to test a basic Python C/API integration

 **Disclaimer** I'm a complete n00b about Guile and Scheme in general.
 I know a bit of Emacs Lisp, a bit of Clojure and that's it.
-I hope it will do.
+I hope it will do, but if you see strange stuff in the code, don't be surprised.

 ## What's here